radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 <h4>Credits</h4>

-Thanks to <a href='http://twitter.com/krainboltgreene'>krainboltgreene</a> for pointing out that the guide needed to install the packages specified by rvm notes.
+Thanks to <a href='http://twitter.com/krainboltgreene'>krainboltgreene</a> for pointing out that the guide needed to install the packages specified by rvm requirements.
 He's got a similar <a href='http://krainboltgreene.github.com/l/3'>write up here for Ubuntu 10.04</a>.
 Some of the instructions in this guide were "inspired" by that post.